Men part of ‘ignorant mob’ at Rotherham hotel attack jailed

 Meanwhile, Palmer, a self-employed home renovator, was referred to as on the “frontline” of a large mob which became increasingly violent towards police and the hotel.

-The court heard how the Rotherham resident was on licence for drug offending when he grabbed a police shield which was then passed around after an officer fell around an embankment.
+The court heard how Palmer, of Hemingfield, was on licence for drug offending when he grabbed a police shield which was then passed around after an officer fell around an embankment.

 It was also heard in mitigation that he attended the protest he saw on social media out of “nosiness” as he lives nearby.